Shuffle algebras associated to surfaces: Introduction

 I would like to thank Tom Bridgeland, Kevin Costello, Emanuele Macri, Davesh Maulik, Alexander Minets, Madhav Nori, Andrei Okounkov, Mauro Porta, Claudiu Raicu, Nick Rozenblyum, Francesco Sala, Aaron Silberstein, Richard Thomas and Alexander Tsymbaliuk for their help and many interesting discussions.
 I gratefully acknowledge the support of NSF grant DMS--1600375. \\

 All schemes used in this paper will be Noetherian, and all sheaves will be coherent.
 Let us introduce certain notations that will be used throughout, such as:

 for the Grothendieck group of the category of coherent sheaves on a scheme $X$.
-We will also encounter derived subschemes of $X$, which will all be of the form:
+We will also encounter dg subschemes of $X$, which will all be of the form:

-for a section $s: \CO_X \rightarrow V$ of a vector bundle $V$ on $X$.
-If the section is regular, then $Y$ is an actual scheme, namely the zero section of $s$, but this will not necessarily be the case in the present paper (however, this will be the case under Assumption S). \\
+for a section $s: \CO_X \rightarrow V$ of a locally free sheaf $V$ on $X$.
+We call $Y$ as above the virtual zero locus of $s$.
+If $s$ is regular, then $Y$ is an actual scheme (this will be the case throughout the present paper, if one imposes Assumption S). \\

 Let us now assume that $U$ is a coherent sheaf on $X$ of projective dimension 1, i.e.: